pawelngei/alxd.org/content/05en_PyConPL.md

 A beautiful, mountainous landscape of Szczyrk, Poland held the 7th edition of PyConPL, a conference for Python programmers.
 It's become a regular event in a Polish pythonista's calendar, and still holds its well-deserved reputation of hopeless mediocrity.
 This year its corporate sponsorship became plainly visible - if not aggressive, not even trying to pretend it's not about hiring.

-It certainly didn't held to any international standards, even with the most basic aspect: language of the talks.
+It certainly didn't hold to any international standards, even with the most basic aspect: language of the talks.
 Even though about 30% of the attendees didn't speak Polish, nearly half of the talks and workshops weren't held in English.
-What could pass in a strictly local meetup, such as Code Carrots or even PyWaw shouldn't have place on a nation-wide conference, with a lot of English speakers invited.
+What could pass in a strictly local meetup, such as Code Carrots or even PyWaw shouldn't have taken place on a nation-wide conference with a lot of English speakers invited.

-The absurdity of such decision may be best summarized by the opening talk, where one of the organizers stated:
+The absurdity of such decision may be best summarized by the opening talk, where one of the organisers stated:

-> I'm honored to welcome you to the PyConPL!
+> I'm honoured to welcome you to the PyConPL!
 Yet, since it's a Polish conference, I will hold the rest of my speech in Polish...

 Which left some attendees (including me) shocked.
-Pride from the nationality set aside, English is modern world's lingua franca, and allows to share the knowledge with the maximum number of listeners.
+Pride from the nationality set aside, English is modern world's *lingua franca* and allows to share the knowledge with the maximum number of listeners.
 It seems that this wasn't the goal of this conference.

-While the hotel itself was a good place when it came to both accommodation and lecture halls, the organization failed in a lot of places.
+While the hotel itself was a good place when it came to both accommodation and lecture halls, the organisation disappointed in many aspects.
 Firstly, there was no clear planning behind the timetable - no theme nor advancement level tracks, with number of simultaneous events ranging from 1 to 5, randomly.
 The plan itself wasn't presented clearly, disallowing people to decide which talk they want to attend.
 This sprang a lot of confusion, as the events took varied amounts of time.
-Some people hoped that this issue would be cured by a mobile app introduced only first day - which sadly proved unstable and wasn't able to cache data, also crashing quite often.
+Some people hoped that this issue would be cured by a mobile app introduced only first day - which sadly proved unstable and wasn't able to cache data and also crashed quite often.

-For some reason organizers decided not to inform attendees about the need to register for particular workshops by email - the information was put only on their page and facebook.
+For some reason organisers decided not to inform attendees about the need to register for particular workshops by email - the information was put only on their page and facebook.
 Since not everyone uses PyConPL's RSS feed or follows them on the blue network - many people were left without any registration.
 The process itself was also quite strange, as the dates of the workshops were to be compared manually, with no clear distinction which two or three happen at the same time.
 Luckily, the messiness of this solution lead to a complete withdrawal from this model, and all workshops were freely accessible.

 A lot of the talks and workshops weren't prepared right: in one of the halls the projector was placed in the lightest spot, making reading the console output on the display impossible.
 A lot of projectors couldn't display anything from Apple computers on the first try, and there was a general display converters shortage.
 Some of the lecturers didn't get proper ID, others were left with blank.

-While the breakfasts, lunches and suppers were organized quite well by the hotel's staff, there were no drinks nor snacks between them, forcing attendees to buy their own water in a hotel's shop.
+While the breakfasts, lunches and suppers were organised quite well by the hotel's staff, there were no drinks nor snacks between them, forcing attendees to buy their own water in a hotel's shop.

 Not all of these faults are important, only several crucial, but they all were a real pain when experiencing the conference.
 That said, it's time to review the talks and workshops themselves, and they were very uneven.